andrew-smalls/phone-stock-management/README.md

 # phone-stock-management

+## Purpose
+This project was created as a mock application with the sole objective of achieving 100% test coverage.
+All features and code are designed to demonstrate comprehensive unit and integration testing practices in a Java Maven environment.

 ## Description
 This is a simple phone stock management system.
 It is possible to add, update, delete and list phoneModels.
 It is also possible to search for phoneModels by name, brand and price.
+All functionality is covered by automated tests.

 ## Usage
 1. Download the JAR file from [here](https://some-link.com).